shervinea/cheatsheet-translation/fr/cs-229-linear-algebra.md

 **43. Remark: similarly, a matrix A is said to be positive definite, and is noted A≻0, if it is a PSD matrix which satisfies for all non-zero vector x, xTAx>0.**

-&#10230; Remarque : de manière similaire, une matrice A est dite définie positive et est notée A≻0 si elle est semi-définie positive et que pour tout vector x non-nul, on a xTAx>0.
+&#10230; Remarque : de manière similaire, une matrice A est dite définie positive et est notée A≻0 si elle est semi-définie positive et que pour tout vecteur x non-nul, on a xTAx>0.

 <br>